benjystanton/benjystanton.github.io/_posts/2017-02-17-my-12-year-quest.md

 It feels a bit weird because I've been trying for years to get in.

-I don't think I had a master plan, but looking back there were some interesting moments that lead me here.
+I don't think I ever had a master plan, but looking back there were some interesting moments that lead me here.
 So here goes…

 ## My first design job